MadnessEngineering/Tinker/readme.md

 - Error handling should include user feedback
 - WebView creation should be atomic (succeed completely or fail safely)
 - Environment variables should be used for configurable defaults
+- Tab bar construction should use proper encapsulation and initialization
+- Window chrome integration requires careful coordination with native controls

 ### Menu System Design
 - Native menu APIs can be inconsistent across platforms